particle-iot/docs/src/content/guide/tools-and-features/console.md

 To turn a device with locked firmware back into a device that gets updated with the latest released firmware, click the padlock to unlock the firmware version.

 ![Unlock a device](/assets/images/unlock-firmware-version.png)

+#### Firmware Precedence Rules

+Devices in your fleet will be targeted to receive a version of product firmware according to these precedence
+rules:

+- A device that has been **individually locked** to a version of product firmware is respected above all else, and will not be overwritten by any released firmwares.

+- If unlocked, devices **belonging to a group** will receive the corresponding group's released firmware (if a firmware has been released to the group).
+When a device belongs to multiple groups that each have released firmware, the _highest firmware version_ will be preferred

+- If a device is unlocked and **does not belong to any groups** with released firmware, it will receive the **Product default** released firmware (if a firmware has been released as the Product default)

+- If none of the above conditions result in a device being targeted for a product firmware, it will not receive an automatic OTA update from the Particle cloud

 #### Recommended development flow